Duration

 Target audience

-For students at Master 1 level and/or for continuing education.
+For Master's 1 students and/or continuing education.